yiisoft/yii2/docs/guide/view.md

 View
 ====

-View is an important part of MVC and is responsible for presenting data to end users.
+The view component is an important part of MVC.
+The view acts as the interface to the application, making it responsible for presenting data to end users, displaying forms, and so forth.

 Basics
 ------

-Yii uses PHP in view templates by default so in a web application a view typically contains some HTML, `echo`, `foreach` and such basic constructs.
-It may also contain widget calls.
-Using complex code in views is considered a bad practice.
-Such code should be moved to controller or widgets.
+By default, Yii uses PHP in view templates to generate content and elements.
+A web application view typically contains some combination of HTML, along with PHP `echo`, `foreach`, `if`, and other basic constructs.
+Using complex PHP code in views is considered to be bad practice.
+When complex logic and functionality is needed, such code should either be moved to a controller or a widget.

-View is typically called from controller action like the following:
+The view is typically called from controller action using the `render()` method:

 ```php
 public function actionIndex()